ola-sk/CSS-practice/faq-accordion/README.md

 Users should be able to:

-- Hide/Show the answer to a question when the question is clicked
+- ✅ Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
+- ✅ Navigate the questions and hide/show answers using keyboard navigation alone
-- View the optimal layout for the interface depending on their device's screen size
+- ✅View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- ✅ See hover and focus states for all interactive elements on the page

 ### Screenshot